AI Meets SAP Security: How MCP Transforms MTC Skopos

 Flexibility

-You're managing thousands of users and roles across 10+ SAP systems in hybrid cloud and on-premise landscapes.
-A typical first-time risk analysis might reveal 50,000 SoD violations, that's approximately two years of part-time work to remediate to zero.
-You're responding to constant access requests while maintaining audit readiness and demonstrating control effectiveness.
+You manage thousands of users and roles across 10+ SAP systems, often in a mix of cloud and on-premise.
+A first-time risk analysis can reveal 50,000 SoD violations.
+At a manual review pace, that is roughly two years of part-time work to bring to zero.

 Real-time monitoring becomes natural